prasannavl/prasannavl.com/content/published/2016/09/introducing-winapi-graphics-with-direct3d-d2d1-gdi-opengl-and-skia.md

 ## An OpenGL Window

 Moving on to OpenGL, I'm going to use `OpenGL.Net` as a raw wrapper to OpenGL.
-However, I'm going to leave the initialization of GL out of the sample here.
-There's a class `OpenGlWindow` in the sample that's already there in the `WinApi` repo: https://github.com/prasannavl/WinApi/tree/master/Samples/Sample.OpenGL
+However, I'm going to leave the initialization of GL out of the sample here, since its quite complicated.
+I've already written a class `OpenGlWindow` that wraps over all of that in the sample that's already there in the `WinApi` repo: https://github.com/prasannavl/WinApi/tree/master/Samples/Sample.OpenGL

 Reusing the class from there: